gilsondesign/bad-boilerplate/README.md

 2. Install Ruby (http://rubyinstaller.org)
 3. Be sure to check the checkbox "Add Ruby executable to your PATH"
 4. Restart your computer.
-5. Run the following commands in Command Prompt with administrator priviledges.
-These commands need to be run as the build service user on build servers.
+5. Run the following commands in Command Prompt with administrator priviledges: `npm install -g grunt-cli`, `gem install sass`
- -- npm install -g grunt-cli
- -- gem install sass

 6. Log out of and back into Windows (to ensure the path vars have refreshed)

 ## How to use Grunt